 Think beyond some of the overpriced and over-hyped places on the Strip and you’ll discover the true Vegas foodie scene.
 In fact, there’s so many great dining options available that when you retire in Las Vegas it’ll be hard to try even a fraction of them all!

 Love to golf?
 Then you’ll love retiring in Las Vegas!
-There are more than 50 golf courses in Las Vegas ranging from beginner level to expert, championship level courses.
+With plenty of golf course frontage homes and more than 50 golf courses in Las Vegas ranging from beginner level to expert, championship level courses.
 Get on the green at the finest golf courses in the Vegas area, including two Tournament Players Club (TPC) courses and Bear’s Best, one of the first ever built.
 Wherever you play through, you’ll find a world-class golfing experience for all skill levels.

-In nearby Henderson, NV, you’ll find plenty of golf courses to play through on.
+In nearby Henderson, NV, you’ll find plenty of golf courses to play through on and similarly, high-end golf course communities.
 The comfortable temperatures all year long make it easy to enjoy meeting friends for a few rounds.
 Plus, the stunning desert landscapes make the perfect backdrop.
-There are many championship golf courses here including Black Mountain Golf & Country Club, a 27-hole championship course
+There are many championship golf courses here including Black Mountain Golf & Country Club, a 27-hole championship course.

 The Las Vegas area is a gambler’s paradise!
 Seriously, even people who play on occasion or for fun can find their casino vibe in Las Vegas.
 With so many choices, it’s easy to find your favorite places to play; from the glitz of the Strip casinos to local video poker bars, there’s something for everyone who likes pulling the slot machine lever or placing their chips on the table.

 #6: Warm Weather